-- 1. Fulfillment of the requirements specified by the department offering the program of study in the student's major.
+- Fulfillment of the requirements specified by the department offering the program of study in the student's major.
 These departmental requirements, including a curriculum outline, are located elsewhere in this section (chapter) of the General Catalogue. - 2.
 Courses listed in each curriculum which will be used in calculating the grade point average in the major are identified by a "†".
-The following departments require that a grade of "C" be made in each of these courses: Biological Sciences and Mathematics. - 3.
-All departments require that an adjusted or degree grade point average of 2.0 or higher be earned in the major.
+The following departments require that a grade of "C" be made in each of these courses: Biological Sciences, Foreign Languages, Mathematics, Music, and Visual Arts. - 3.
+All departments require that a cumulative or degree grade point average of 2.0 or higher be earned in the major.